brogan-leidos/5e-Mob-Attack-Helper/README.md

 This tools intention is to allow all aspiring druids, necromancers, and warlords to fulfill their wildest mass combat dreams; without the hassle of hearing your friends groan as you request to shoot a goblin with 40 skeletons at once.

 == ToDo:
-  1. Create a "DM rolls saves" kind of button.
-Make the DC prompt blank and ask the DM if it saves or not.
-For the DMs that want to keep the rolls a secret.
   1. A "Copy Mob button" - to quickly an easily create a variant on something you already made
   2. Make it clear that some conditions stack, and others dont 2.5 Convenience DC checks for non stacking conditions